 I believe this little bird is a Gold Finch.
 I took this photo on Sept 9th and have been waiting to write about it ever since.
 I was hoping for a happy ending to the story before I shared, and here it is.
 Continue reading

-I like to wake up early and write at a small table next to a window looking out onto our enclosed front patio.
+I watched a baby bird learn to fly.
+I wake early and write at a small table next to a window looking out onto our enclosed front patio.
 Friday I became aware of a bird hopping and flying about the patio.
 He seemed frantic as he chirped and called in an agitated manner.
 I grabbed my camera and took the above photo of him as he took a short rest.
 At first I thought he was waiting for our front water fountain to come on, but then I noticed a tiny baby bird hiding behind the leg of a bench.
-The adult bird flew down and began to attend to the baby.
+The adult flew down and began to attend to the baby.

-Below you can see the baby being fed by its parent.
+Below you can see the baby being fed.

-The adult birds continued all day to fly off and return with food.
+The adults continued all day to fly off and return with food.
 The baby hid and rested while the parents were away, and became more lively whenever it was time to eat.

 I took the above photo later in the day, as the baby was slowly gaining strength.
 Before long, we could differentiate between the voice of the adult bird and the baby’s.
 Occasionally, the baby would try to fly, but it couldn’t get very high off of the ground.
 As the sun was setting, the father seemed to be encouraging the baby to fly.
 It was amazing to watch.The vocal father seemed to be the main caregiver, and we wondered if the mother was perhaps sitting on other babies in the nest.
 We were tempted to try to box or cage the bird for the night, but decided it was best not to interfere.
 Eventually, the adult bird left for the night.
 He must have been exhausted.
 A few times during the night, I wondered how the little bird was doing alone, and probably cold, in the dark.